SAP/luigi/docs/luigi-client-api.md

 #### addNodeParams

-Set search query parameters to Luigi Core.
+Set node parameters to Luigi Core.
 The search parameters will be added to the URL.

 ##### Parameters